-3.06 SECURITY
+3.04 SECURITY

 - A. The Contractor is responsible for security of the Project.
-The University of Texas Police Department will not provide security for the Contractor's areas unless under Project-specific agreement and terms of compensation. - B. The Contractor shall secure the Site at nights and weekends, or when no work is being performed, to prevent the entry of unauthorized personnel.
+The University of Texas Police Department will not provide security for the Contractor's areas unless under Project-specific agreement and terms of compensation. - B. The Contractor shall secure the Site when no work is being performed to prevent the entry of unauthorized personnel.
 Locks shall be of an approved type and have special keying as required by the Owner.
 Keys for all door locks shall be made available to The University of Texas Police Department.
 All doors accessing the construction site shall be properly latched and have closers to maintain closed doors at all times.
 All doors accessing the construction site shall have MD Anderson standard construction signage, provided by Owner's Project Manager, to ensure that only authorized construction personnel access the site. - C. The Contractor shall not retain the services of outside guard or law enforcement services in connection with Work on campus without the specific prior written approval of the Chief of The University of Texas Police Department.

-3.07 PROTECTION OF WORK
+3.05 PROTECTION OF WORK

 - A. The Contractor shall properly and effectively protect all materials and equipment furnished during and after installation.
-Building materials, Contractor's equipment, etc., may be stored on the premises, but the placing of it shall be within the construction fence.
+Building materials, Contractor's equipment, etc., may be stored on the premises, but the placing of it shall be in accordance with Owner's approval.
 When any room in the building is used as a shop, store room, etc., the Contractor shall be held responsible for any repairs, patching, or cleaning arising from such use.
-Contractor shall protect and be responsible for any damage to Contractor's Work or material, from the date of the agreement until the final payment is made, and shall make good without cost to the Owner, any damage or loss that may occur during this period.
-The Contractor shall handle all material as directed, so that the Architect/Engineer's representative may inspect it.
+Contractor shall protect and be responsible for any damage to Contractor's Work or material, from the Effective Date of the Agreement until the Final Payment is made, and shall make good without cost to the Owner, any damage or loss that may occur during this period.
+The Contractor shall handle all material as directed, so that the representatives of the Project Architect, Project Engineer, or both may inspect it.
 All material affected by weather shall be covered and protected to keep it free from damage while being transported to the Site and while stored on the Site. - 1.
 During the execution of the Work, open ends of all piping and conduit, and all openings in equipment shall be closed when Work is not in progress, and shall be capped and sealed prior to completion of final connections, so as to prevent the entrance of foreign matter. - 2.
 All heating, ventilating, plumbing and electrical equipment shall be protected during the execution of the Work.
-All ductwork and equipment shall be sealed with heavy plastic and tape to prevent build-up of items such as dust, mold, and debris. - 3.
-All ductwork and air handling mechanical equipment shall be wiped down with a damp cloth immediately before installation to ensure complete removal of accumulated dusts and foreign matter. - 4.
+All ductwork and equipment shall be sealed with heavy plastic and tape to prevent build-up of items such as dust, mold, and debris. - All ductwork and air handling mechanical equipment shall be wiped down with a damp cloth immediately before installation to ensure complete removal of accumulated dusts and foreign matter. - 4.
 All plumbing fixtures shall be protected and covered so that no one can use them.
 All drains shall be covered until placed in service to prevent the entrance of foreign matter.